-What does secure, sustainable water mean?
+What does safe, secure, sustainable water mean?

-Our outcome one commitment is to provide a secure, sustainable water future.
+Our outcome one commitment is to provide a safe, secure, sustainable water future.
 This means that as we face a hotter drier climate, we will support our growing region to be prosperous and sustainable, by securing enough water for all of our needs.
 We will strengthen water efficiency and gradually shift to climate resilient water sources.

-What does innovative and reliable services mean?
+What does innovative, reliable services mean?

 Our outcome two commitment is to continue to improve our services and community experience.
 This means that by listening to our customers and community, being forward thinking and technologically advanced we will be innovative, continually improving, inclusive, caring and easy to deal with.

 Our outcome three commitment is to protect and enhance our natural environment.
 This means that we will apply a caring for country approach to our land and waterways in partnerships with our Traditional Owners, other agencies and community members.
 We will strive for zero emissions and generate useful products from what we used to call “waste”.

 Our outcome four commitment is to deliver value to our community and support our customers’ needs.
 This means that we will seek to understand the diverse needs and values of our customers and community and aim to be a valued and trusted leader; contributing positively to our region.
 We will actively support customers, keep bills affordable and resolve issues fairly.